The ultimate guide to b2b lead generation

 Optimise your website for lead generation

 Your website should be designed to capture leads at every stage of the buyer’s journey.
 Use forms, landing pages (with a clear call to action) and live chat to encourage visitors to engage with your brand.
+Here’s more about how to optimise your website for lead generation.

 Measure your results